isabella232/cf-networking-notes/packet-travel.md

 10.255.43.0/24 via 10.255.43.0 dev silk-vtep  src 10.255.108.0
 ```

-## Neighbor rule for VTEP
+## ARP rule for VTEP

-The neighbor rule for the destination VTEP IP address resolves it's MAC address,
+The ARP rule for the destination VTEP IP address determines the destination
-which is based on it's IP with an `ee:ee:` prefix:
+which MAC address that will be written into the ethernet frame for packets that
+are detined to that IP address:

 ```
 ip neigh show to 10.255.43.0